 Scranton's graduate Nursing program was ranked #98 in the nation by U.S. News & World Report in its 2019 edition of "Best Graduate Schools."

 The Adult-Gerontology Clinical Nurse Specialist (CNS) program has undergone a credit reduction from 39 to 33 credits!
 Generally, classes meet 1 day per week with 12 hours of clinical per week for 3 semesters.

 Program Specific Admission Requirements

-Applicants to the Adult-Gerontology Clinical Nurse Specialist (CNS) program must possess a baccalaureate degree in nursing from an ACEN or CCNE accredited program; have an undergraduate GPA of at least 3.00 or other evidence of ability to complete successfully a graduate program such as grades in other post-baccalaureate courses, scores from national graduate school entrance examinations, or a record of progressively higher work experiences; and be licensed as a registered nurse in the state of Pennsylvania.
+Applicants to the Adult-Gerontology Clinical Nurse Specialist (CNS) program must possess a baccalaureate degree in nursing from a CCNE, ACEN or CNEA accredited program; have an undergraduate GPA of at least 3.00 or other evidence of ability to complete successfully a graduate program such as grades in other post-baccalaureate courses, scores from national graduate school entrance examinations, or a record of progressively higher work experiences; and be licensed as a registered nurse in the state of Pennsylvania.

 Students may begin course work in either the fall or spring semester.

 The Adult-Gerontology Clinical Nurse Specialist (CNS) specialization program is offered as a 33-credit master’s degree for baccalaureate-prepared-nurses.
 Each student is required to complete a clinical practicum.
 Faculty will provide guidance for students in selection of a practitioner(s) who will serve as preceptor(s) for clinical practicums.
 The preceptor(s) must be a master’s prepared nurse or licensed physician.
 Each credit of clinical equals 125 clock hours per semester so that total clinical practicum time for the CNS program is 500 hours (note: practicum is taken over four semesters).